FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

    <td style="text-align:left;"> 81, 210,.... </td>
    <td style="text-align:left;"> 0 </td>
    <td style="text-align:left;"> NA </td>
-   <td style="text-align:left;"> The classes in the `rstLCC` layer that are 'treed' and will therefore be run in Biomass_core.
-Defaults to forested classes in NTEMS map (210 = conif, 220 deciduous, 230 mixed) plus LandR-generated 240 class, which is recently disturbed forest. </td>
+   <td style="text-align:left;"> The classes in the `rstLCC` layer that are 'treed' and will therefore be run in `Biomass_core`.
+Defaults to forested classes in NTEMS map (210 conif, 220 deciduous, 230 mixed) plus LandR-generated 240 class, which is recently disturbed forest. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> imputeBadAgeModel </td>